 Note: on ClearOS Home/Business, the verified EPEL repo handling is done automatically, so the above step is neither required nor recommended.

-i did that and Attack Detector did install via the market place but it is still showing no rulesfail2ban-client status
+i did that and Attack Detector did install via the market place but it is still showing no rules

 Status